EdwardSuryaputra/GIGIH_Final_Project/README.md

 ## Database

-SQLite would work in development but we don't recommend running it in production.
-Instead look into using the built-in [Replit database](http://docs.replit.com/misc/database).
-Otherwise you are welcome to connect databases from your favorite provider.

-## Help

-If you need help you might be able to find an answer on our [docs](https://docs.replit.com) page.
-Alternatively you can [ask in the community](https://replit.com/talk/ask).
-Feel free to report bugs [here](https://replit.com/bugs) and give us feedback [here](https://Replit/feedback).
+The database I used for this app is SQLite

 ## Run Unit Testing
-Run bundle exec rspec -fd should run all test.
+To make the unit test for the features of this app, i used rspec, so if you want to run the test please run bundle exec rspec -fd to run all test.

 ## Additional Gem/Library
 gem cocoon (https://github.com/nathanvda/cocoon)